tenpy/tenpy/doc/contributing.rst

 ============

 The code is maintained in a git repository, the official repository is on `github <https://github.com/tenpy/tenpy>`.
 You're welcome to contribute and submit pull requests on github.
-You are also welcome to become a member of the developer team, just ask nicely :)
+You are also welcome to become a member of the developer team, just ask nicely :) (Contact details in the AUTHORS.txt)
 To keep consistency, we ask you to comply with the following guidelines for contributions:

 - Use a code style based on :pep:`8`.